SAP/spartacus-docs/_pages/dev/extending-checkout.md

 The checkout uses component guards instead of page guards.
 You protect routes by applying guards in the CMS component mapping.

 Component guards have the same API as page guards.
-Spartacus exposes the following guard as part of the checkout:
+Spartacus exposes the following guards as part of the checkout:

 - `CheckoutStepsSetGuard`
 - `CheckoutGuard`